 To be sure about your soil pH, get the soil tested.
 You can buy a kit or have a soil test done through your regional Cooperative Extension office.
 Apply fertilizer and lime if needed, using the results of the soil test as a guide.

 Cabbage is easy to transplant.
 Set plants so that 1-2″ of the main stem is buried.
 Space according to directions on the Bonnie label.
 Generally, this is 12 to 24 inches apart in a row, depending upon the variety and the size of head it makes.
 For maximum size, be generous with the spacing.
 Our O.S.
 Cross Cabbage (known informally as Bonnie’s “Mega Cabbage”) for example, needs all the room you can give it!

 Fertilize plants again with a liquid fertilizer such as fish emulsion or 20-20-20 after they begin to develop new leaves and when they start forming heads.

 The best way to avoid problems is to keep your cabbage healthy and keep your garden clean.
 The main insect pests include cabbage loopers, slugs, imported cabbageworms, cabbage root maggots, aphids, and flea beetles.
-Disease problems include black leg, black rot, clubroot, and yellows.
-To prevent diseases from building up in the soil, avoid planting cabbage or other “cole crops” (such as kale, collards, kohlrabi, broccoli, Brussels sprouts, and cauliflower) in the same spot each year.
-Rotate with a non-cole crop for 2 years before returning to the same spot.
+Disease problems include black leg, black rot, and clubroot.
+To help prevent diseases from building up in the soil, avoid planting cabbage or other “cole crops” (such as kale, collards, kohlrabi, broccoli, Brussels sprouts, and cauliflower) in the same spot each year.
+Rotate with a crop from a different family for 2 years before returning to the same spot.